dsidavis/RFundamentals/WritingFunctions.md

 ```

-A similar "inconvenice" is that we may have already parsed all the documents.
+A similar "inconvenience" is that we may have already parsed all the documents.
 This won't always be the case, but it probably will be when we are developing the function.
 So it would be convenient to be able to avoid reparsing them each time and be able to pass the
 list() of parsed documents.
+Not only may we have parsed the documents, but we may have modified them.
+Then we
+don't want to reparse the documents as we would not be working on the same content.

 In fact, we can skip list.files() and just pass the documents.
 So again, we lift the first expression in the body of the function into the parameter definitions,
 giving a new parameter named docs with a default value:
 ```r